Bahrain Bay: History

-Soon after reclamation, the International investment bank firm Arcapita was the first developer to commence building construction.
-Also designed by Skidmore, Owings & Merrill, the imposing predominantly glass Arcapita Headquarters is a unique rectangular structure which sits upon two low concrete arches which are described as ‘a sculptural plinth that represents rolling waves.’
-As well as being the Arcapita Headquarters, the total office space of 18,500 sqm currently houses several prominent semi-governmental institutions which includes Bahrain Mumtalakat Holding Company, the Bahrain Tender Board, Osool, Amlak and the Economic Development Board of Bahrain.
+Soon after reclamation, the international investment bank firm Arcapita was the first developer to start construction.
+Also designed by Skidmore, Owings & Merrill, the predominantly glass Arcapita Headquarters is a rectangular structure on two low concrete arches.
+As well as being the Arcapita Headquarters, the total office space of 18,500 sqm houses several semi-governmental institutions which includes Bahrain Mumtalakat Holding Company, the Bahrain Tender Board, Osool, Amlak and the Economic Development Board of Bahrain.

 In 2015 the Kingdom's first 68-floor Four Seasons Hotel was opened.
-It stands on its own island and is a towering ‘H shaped’ landmark with views from each of its 273 hotel rooms (including 57 suites).
+It stands on its own island, is H-shaped and has 273 hotel rooms.